ssh-mitm/ssh-mitm/sshmitm/tutorial/tutorials/password_auth/intro.md

 ## Chapter 1 — The First Connection

-You are conducting an authorized red team assessment of **Meridian Systems**.
+You are conducting an authorized red team assessment of **Logfile Inc.**
 Your objective: determine how much an attacker positioned on the internal network can learn from SSH sessions passing through.

-SSH-MITM is running as a transparent proxy between Meridian's developers and their servers.
+SSH-MITM is running as a proxy between Logfile Inc.'s developers and their servers.
 The first connection is coming in.

 It is Alice — a senior developer — connecting to the dev server the same way